 If they are genuine, their words emerge out of flesh-and-blood reality.
 They are not simply abstract theological poetry; they are Scriptural truths embodied in the life of the Psalmist.
 And he turns his experiences (be they of joy and praise, on the one hand, or chaos, confusion and betrayal, on the other) into corporate prayers for the people of God for all time.

 (And if you are at all interested, in footnote form at the end of the text, we will give a brief overview of James Thirtle’s theory regarding how the superscriptions and subscriptions were incorporated into the Psalter.
 Very interesting.
-Possibly helpful, May not be necessary here:).
+Possibly helpful.

-And now to the word study , which will actually include both the Hebrew words, miḏbār as well as anah.
+Now to the word studies, which will include both the Hebrew words, miḏbār and anah, due to the intrinsic nature of their connection.

 miḏbār (מִדְבָּר)